jasourn/personal/README.md

-projects i want to save ngl.
+these are just java projects i want to save for later ngl. its like a nas for my java projects.